jeremyhcho/intellinote/README.md

 ##Minimum Viable Product

-NoteFeed is an Evernote inspired app built using Ruby on Rails & React.js.
+IntelliNote is an Evernote inspired app built using Ruby on Rails & React.js.

-NoteFeed will allow users to:
+IntelliNote will allow users to:

 * Create an account
 * Log into an account